 The steering committee debriefed after the close of the Open Learning '17 cMOOC, in part through an opportunity to present a panel at Old Dominion University's faculty development conference.
 This event was the first time some of the members met in person.
 A preliminary assessment of the project, based on analysis of Twitter and blog activity, was presented at the conference.
 The assessment showed that most participants dropped off midway through the course.
 Several steering committee members speculated that fourteen weeks was too long for this kind of experience and wondered if participants would be more likely to complete a shorter course, as has been argued by Jordan (2015).
-Committee members also recognized that participation is challenging to define and assess.
-While blog posts and tweets can be counted, it is impossible to know how many participants read the readings linked from the syllabus or how many read the blog posts of others but did not comment.
+Committee members also recognized that participants read the readings linked from the syllabus or how many read the blog posts of others but did not comment.
 Saadatmand and Kumpulainen (2014) refer to this type of participation as "lurking" or "peripheral participation" (p.
 25).